silvasouzaadriano/rocketseatbootcamp8/docs/README.md

     b) After add edslint library, initialize it by runnin the command yarn eslint --init, then proceed with configuration as per bellow:

-      - On first screen, choose the "to check syntax and find problems" option
+      - On first screen, choose the "to check syntax, find problems, and enforce code style" option
       - On second screen, choose the "JavaScript Modules (import/export)" option
       - On third screen, choose "React" option
       - On forth screen, for question "Does your project use TypeScript", choose N